-We’re going to turn the regular Divi Accordion module into a super stylish custom accordion in just a couple minutes.
-When you’re done, you should get a result like you see on our home page – webcontempo.wpengine.com.
+We’re going to turn the regular Divi Accordion module into a super stylish custom accordion in just a couple of minutes.

 This involves just a couple quick steps – modifying the CSS, and pasting into your custom CSS section in Divi, then adding a class to the main accordion, and setting up your accordion items, along with a custom icon.

 Creating a Custom Accordion

 STEP 1 – Modify CSS Code